jclouds/legacy-jclouds.github.com/documentation/quickstart/chef.md

 1. Setup a Chef Server or register for [Opscode Hosted Chef](https://community.opscode.com/users/new).
 2. Ensure you are using a recent JDK 6 version.
-3. Setup your project to include `chef`, `hostedchef` or `privatechef`, depending on the Chef falvour you are going to connect to.
+3. Setup your project to include `chef`, `hostedchef` or `privatechef`, depending on the Chef flavor you are going to connect to.
     * Get the dependencies `org.jclouds.api/chef` using jclouds [Installation](/documentation/userguide/installation-guide).
     * Get the dependencies `org.jclouds.labs/hostedchef` using jclouds [Installation](/documentation/userguide/installation-guide).
     * Get the dependencies `org.jclouds.labs/privatechef` using jclouds [Installation](/documentation/userguide/installation-guide).